alexvoss/navi/README.md

 links of course).
 For example, here is a link to ^USAGE^, the section heading above.
 It is up to you, the user, to provide suitable target that are unique within the file.
-With the default key mapping, in command mode, place the cursor over the link above and hit the backquote character (`) on your keyboard.
+With the default key mapping, in command mode, place the cursor over the link above and hit the backquote character (`) on your keyboard in normal mode.
 The cursor should jump to the heading of this section.

-Links can also go to external files, which will be opened in a split window (vertical or horizontal, this is configurable, see ^CONFIGURATION^).
-The plugin will detect if the file is already open and switch to the corresponding window.
+Links can also go to external files, which will be opened in a vertical split window The plugin will detect if the file is already open and switch to the corresponding window.
 For example, here is a link to the python source for the plugin:

 ^@navi.py^